shivam-sharma7/Quarkus-CRUD-Demo/README.md

 ./mvnw compile quarkus:dev
 ```

+## Access dev sever
+* For the Quarkus development code server   [localhost:8080](http://localhost:8080)
+* For the Quarkus swagger-ui code server  [localhost:8080/q/swagger-ui](http://localhost:8080/q/swagger-ui)

 ## Test the REST
-you can test all REST working fine or not via using  thunder client extention in Vscode or Postman.
+you can Test all REST working fine or not via using  thunder client extention in Vscode or swagger-ui.

 ![quarkus1](https://github.com/shivam-sharma7/Quarkus-CRUD-Demo/assets/91419219/51ab244d-d110-4dec-aed5-53fff907c4f8)